alehkot/job-funnel-ts/README.md

 ## Usage

-1. Ensure that you have Node 12.x+ installed and Yarn package manager available globally
+1. Ensure that you have Node 14.x+ installed and available globally
-1. Install Job Funnel as a global package: `yarn global add job-funnel`
+1. Install Job Funnel as a global package: `npm install -g job-funnel`
 1. Generate a new config file in a local folder: `job-funnel generate-config`
 1. Update 'config.yaml' file and specify your credentials
 1. Update 'pages' section in 'config.yaml' files with a list of search pages URLs.
 You can get a URL by running a search on a supported job website, e.g. [LinkedIn Jobs](https://www.linkedin.com/jobs/) page, and copying the URL of the results page